Lambo916/Elev8-Analyzer/replit.md

 # Overview

-CompliPilot is a production-grade Compliance Intelligence platform for small business entrepreneurs.
-It combines optional pre-built filing profiles (like California Annual Report) with AI-powered intelligence that dynamically handles all 50 states.
-The system delivers professional 6-section compliance reports with database-backed report management, Panel=PDF WYSIWYG parity, and a responsive desktop-first UX where the results panel fills available screen space.
+GrantGenie is a production-grade AI-powered platform for discovering and applying to grant opportunities.
+The system delivers professional compliance reports with database-backed report management, Panel=PDF WYSIWYG parity, and a responsive desktop-first UX where the results panel fills available screen space.
+Built with a gold and night theme for a professional, modern interface.

 # User Preferences